humemai/taxonomy/README.md

    - Top 5 most frequently used properties.

 **On my machine, this took about 2 hours and 40 minutes.**

-## Building a hierarchy using the P31 and P279 triples

-This section requires that you ran all the 6 scripts above, which can run in parallel.

 ### [`process_p31_p279.py`](./process_p31_p279.py) Script Overview